SebastianGau/text-summarizer-api/README.md

 </details>

+###  4.2. <a name='Challenge2'></a>Challenge 2

-*Challenge 2: Invoke the API using PowerShell to summarize Kafkas 'Metamorphosis'!* (This has to do with understanding the logic of the language processing library, so if you are only interested in coding, leave it away).
+*Invoke the API using PowerShell to summarize Kafkas 'Metamorphosis'!* (This has to do with understanding the logic of the language processing library, so if you are only interested in coding, leave it away).

 <details>
   <summary>Solution to Challenge 2</summary>